CommunityToolkit/WindowsCommunityToolkit/docs/services/Bing.md

 # Bing Service

 The **Bing Service** allows you to retrieve Bing results.
-Bing can return web and news results in your language, images, and videos for many countries around the world.
+Bing can return web and news results in your language, images, and videos for many countries/regions around the world.

 ## Set up Bing API